 Is the TSA inviting someone to leak its new security directive?

 Talk about déjà vu.
 It’s a holiday weekend.
-The Transportation Security Administration releases a vague new security directive, but it won’t tell us what’s in it.
-People start talking.
-Next thing you know, a blogger has published the entire document on his site.
+The Transportation Security Administration released a vague new TSA security directive, but it won’t tell us what’s in it.

 We’ve been there.
 Are we about to go there again?